-The district has established a plan for addressing child sexual abuse, trafficking, and other maltreatment of children, which may be accessed at www.millsapisd.net.
+The district has established a plan for addressing child sexual abuse, trafficking, and other maltreatment of children, which may be accessed at www.millsapisd.net > Parent Resources > District improvement plan.
 Trafficking includes both sex and labor trafficking.

 Warning Signs of Sexual Abuse